jarun/nnn/README.md

     OR
     export NNN_SCRIPT=/usr/local/bin/nscript.sh

 Press <kbd>R</kbd> to run the script in the current directory.
-You can also use this key to cancel choosing a script from the script directory.
+You can also use this key to cancel choosing a script from the script directory and get back to the original directory.

 ##### sample scripts